 Codes and Frequencies

-MOD10FTP reports the time period (never, day, week, month, year) that respondents used to describe the frequency of the light or moderate leisure-time physical activity that they engaged in for at least 10 minutes.
+MOD10FTP reports the time period (never, day, week, month, year) that sample adults used to describe the frequency of the light or moderate leisure-time physical activity that they engaged in.
+Prior to 2020, the survey text inquired specifically about exercise that lasted at least 10 minutes.
 This variable must be interpreted in conjunction with MOD10FNO, which reports the number of units corresponding to the time period in MOD10FTP.
 For example, a respondent who walks once a day would have a MOD10FNO value of 1 (to indicate 1 time) and a MOD10FTP value of 2 (which is the code for "day").

 MOD10FWK, a recoded variable created by the staff at the National Center for Health Statistics, draws upon the information in MOD10FTP and MOD10FNO and reports the frequency of light or moderate leisure-time physical activities in terms of a single time unit, times per week.

 Light or moderate activities are described in the survey question itself as activities that "cause only light sweating or a slight to moderate increase in breathing or heart rate."
-The Field Representative's Manuals for 1997 forward provide examples of light or moderate leisure-time physical activities, although these examples were not routinely shared with respondents.
+The Field Representative's Manual provides examples of light or moderate leisure-time physical activities, although these examples were not routinely shared with respondents.
 These examples include leisurely walking or bicycling, slow swimming or dancing, and simple gardening.

 For further discussion of data collection on leisure-time physical activity in general for 1997 forward, see VIG10FNO (Frequency of vigorous activity 10+ minutes: Number of units).